Recent Rule Changes

 Delaware: Effective November 1, 2024, the Commission on Continuing Legal Education of the Supreme Court of Delaware has simplified "enhanced ethics" to "ethics" credits.
 Please refer to, see Exhibit A in the Delare Rules for Continuing Legal Education.

-New Mexico: Beginning in compliance year 2024, attorneys can earn all 12 required credits using a self-study format.
+Beginning in compliance year 2024, attorneys can earn all 12 required credits using a self-study format.
 However, these courses must be pre-approved by the State Bar.
 Due to this requirement, course providers must report these credits for you.
 This means attorneys can no longer self-report self-study credits.
 See Rule 18-204 (C) NMRA for more information on the self-study rule effective 2024.
 This means New Mexico-licensed attorneys can meet their full MCLE requirement with PLI's State Bar of New Mexico-approved self-study programs.

 Effective January 1, 2024, at least 1 hour must be an Equity in Justice (EIJ) Credit.
 [1] Equity in Justice content focuses on ensuring that all persons will be treated fairly under the laws of New Mexico and promotes full and equal participation by all in the profession through identifying and eliminating the effects of prejudice, bias, and racism.
 Addressing topics on race, gender, national origin, sexual orientation, disability, and other issues of disparity and inequity will underscore and define how shortfalls can be addressed and dismantled.
 The practice of law is a profession in service to others and members of the Bar must have a clear understanding of the changes that are needed to truly be in service to others.
 The result of these changes will be equitable access to justice for the community and a more equitable Bar.